 After login and password, server asks for a license file.
 Pick the license supplied to you by Support or Sales representative:

 Once the license is applied, server lets you through to its interface.
 Open Settings -> General and click "Generate agent config".
-You'll need to edit your config file before downloading.
+You'll need to edit your config file before downloading it.

 Adjust the fields in the config if necessary.